The Guv'nor (film): Plot

 The Guv'nor is happy with his lifestyle, so he offers the money to Flit.
 They clean themselves up before trying to cash the check at Barzac's bank.
 Barzac mistakes the Guv'nor for one of the Rothschilds and tries to persuade him to join the board of directors to prop up the bank.
 During the conversation, the Guv'nor catches Barzac in a lie about Madeleine and becomes interested.
 He is made president of the bank.

-When the Guv'nor learns details about Barsac's scheme from Madame Barzac (Mary Clare), who is anxious to prevent her husband from investing in a "worthless" mine, he returns to the Granville estate.
+When the Guv'nor learns details about Barsac's scheme from Madame Barzac, who is anxious to prevent her husband from investing in a "worthless" mine, he returns to the Granville estate.
 There, dressed as the tramp, he advises Madeleine to get Paul to ask for impartial advice about Barzac's strong recommendation to sell - from Monsieur Rothschild.
 Instead, she goes to see Rothschild herself and discovers his real identity.
 She believes that he has deceived her so he can purchase the mine himself and stalks out before he can explain.
 The next morning, the Guv'nor attends a meeting of the shareholders called to vote on whether to sell for the pittance Dubois is offering.
 The Guv'nor denounces Barzac and Dubois, but Madeleine votes to sell.

 The wily Guv'nor then makes it look as if he has committed suicide.
 People fear he did so because there is something wrong with the bank and Dubois' company; panic selling soon drives down the price of shares in both.
 Meanwhile, Paul buys them on the Guv'nor's behalf.
 Having saved the Granvilles and ruined Barzac and Dubois, the Guv'nor gives the shares to Madeleine and Paul as a wedding present and resumes his carefree journey to warmer climes.